DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     my-odm-release-odm-ds-runtime-route   <DS_RUNTIME_HOST>
     ```

-2. Register the redirect URIs into your Okta application:
+2. Register the redirect URIs into your Okta application.

     The redirect URIs are built the following way: